In this article you will find out the best things to do in Bagan, Myanmar – the land of pagodas…

-Learn the difference between a pagoda, a stupor and a temple
+Learn the difference between a pagoda, a stupa and a temple

-Before you get into your exploration of Bagan, it’s worth understanding the difference between a pagods, stupor and temple.
+Before you get into your exploration of Bagan, it’s worth understanding the difference between a pagods, stupa and temple.
 I asked my guide and here’s what she told me:

-Pagoda is a generic term for a stupor or a temple.
+Pagoda is a generic term for a stupa or a temple.

-Stupors are pagodas that you can go around but you generally can’t go into – because there is no entrance.
-Shwedagon Pagoda in Yangon is a good example a stupor.
+Stupas are pagodas that you can go around but you generally can’t go into – because there is no entrance.
+Shwedagon Pagoda in Yangon is a good example a stupa.

 Temples are pagodas that you can go inside and typically they have four entrances and exists located north, south, east and west with a Buddha at each entrance.